 Welcome to South Landing CrossFit!
 We are passionate about movement and using movement to enhance the lives around us.
 That might be losing a few pounds, increasing strength and mobility, or a sport specific goal.
 Whatever your goals are, we want to meet you where you are at and formulate a plan for where you want to go.

 We would love the opportunity to meet you and see how we can help you move towards your goals.
-We always offer a complimentary No Sweat Intro.
+Book a FREE Intro today!

 Workout of the Day

 South Landing CrossFit - CrossFit

 Same as last tuesday but add in a 1 second pause at the top today.

 4 Rounds of 40s on/20s off: 1a) Wall Balls (20, 14) 1b) Hand Release Push-ups 1c) Barbell SDHP 1d) KB Windmills (alternate sides each round)